What Does Toyota Corolla Code P0420 Mean?

 - Repair Urgency: Get this code fixed as soon as possible to avoid further damage to your emission system and possible engine damage.

 - Diagnosis: The most common cause of Toyota Corolla P0420 is a bad catalytic converter, but it can be caused by anything from a faulty oxygen sensor to a rich or lean running condition, or misfires.
 There are many variables that could cause this code.
-You can take your car into a shop, or save money by learning how to diagnose and fix your problem yourself with our P0420 guide.
+You can take your car into a shop, or click here to save money by fixing P0420 yourself with FIXD!

 The function of the catalytic converter is to break down harmful pollutants that are created by your Toyota Corolla during the combustion cycle and convert them into less harmful gases.
 Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by the vehicle.